robenkleene/sidewinder/README.md

 The [Euclidean algorithm](https://en.wikipedia.org/wiki/Euclidean_algorithm) computes greatest common divisor of two numbers.
 Godfried Toussaint discovered its musical applications and published them in ["The Euclidean Algorithm Generates Traditional Musical Rhythms"](http://cgm.cs.mcgill.ca/~godfried/publications/banff.pdf).
 Applied to music, the algorithm takes `k` pulses (notes) and distributes them as equidistant as possible in `n` steps.

+## Installation

+### Installing in Ableton Live

+Drag `Sidewinder/Sidewinder.amxd` to the `User Library` (e.g., under `User Library/Presets/MIDI Effects/Max MIDI Effects/`).

+### Installing in Ableton Push standalone mode

+1. Launch Push in standalone mode
+2. In Live's sidebar, select `Places > Push`
+3. Drag `Sidewinder/Sidewinder.amxd` to `Places > Push > User Library` (e.g., under `User Library/Presets/MIDI Effects/Max MIDI Effects/` [note that in the Push Use Library this folder is *not* create by default like it is in the Live User Library]).

+### Using the Device on Push

+After Sidewinder has been installed in the Push `User Library`, the device can be added by choosing it under `Device > User Library`.

+## Opening in Max Directly

+To open in Max directly without Live, open `Sidewinder/Sidewinder.maxpat`.

 ## Interface

 ### Global